Africa still too reliant on commodities exports, UN says | DW | 14.07.2022

 The United Nations has called for African countries to diversify their economies away from commodities

-African countries must break their reliance on commodities exports for economic growth and diversify towards higher-value services, the United Nations warned Thursday.
+African countries must break their reliance on commodities exports for economic growth and diversify toward higher-value services, the United Nations warned Thursday.

 The call comes as the price of many key commodities — which skyrocketed over the past year to the benefit of many African export-led economies — have begun to cool off.